XRM-OSS/Xrm-WebApi-Client/README.md

 ```

 ### Send Batch
 There is support for sending multiple requests as a batch.
-Batch requests can contain retrieve requests and change sets, that can contain requests again.
+Batch requests can contain retrieve requests and change sets.
+Change sets can contain requests themselves, however they must not contain other change sets.

 Requests directly attached to batch requests have to be GET requests, they must not be added to change sets, since those have to contain requests, that change data.
 Batch requests provide transactional functionality, so all operations contained in one change set will roll back, if any of them fails.
 You can read more about batch requests in general [here](https://msdn.microsoft.com/en-us/library/mt607719.aspx).
+There is also a useful [OData Reference](http://www.odata.org/documentation/odata-version-3-0/batch-processing/) covering this topic (albeit v3.0).

 #### How to create batch requests
 For creating requests for usage inside batches, you can either create a `WebApiClient.BatchRequest` object using its constructor, or easier, call one of the WebApiClient functions and pass `asBatch: true` as parameter.